 The European Parliament and European Union

-The European Parliament adopted a resolution in 2004 calling on member states to urgently restrict the use of high-intensity sonar in waters under their jurisdiction until a global assessment of their cumulative environmental impact on marine mammals, fish and other marine life had been completed.
+The European Parliament adopted a resolution in 2004 calling on member states to urgently restrict the use of high-intensity sonar in waters under their jurisdiction until a global assessment of their cumulative environmental impact on marine mammals, fish and other marine wildlife had been completed.
 In 2008 the EU took up the issue with its Marine Strategy Framework Directive, representing the first international legal instrument to explicitly include man-made underwater noise within the definition of pollution (Article 3 (8)).
 The Directive lists “the introduction of energy, including underwater noise, at levels that do not adversely affect the marine environment” among the criteria to achieve Good Environmental Status (Annex I (11)) by 2020.
-Commission Decision 2010/477/EU(2) identified low and mid-frequency impulsive sound and continuous low frequency sound as potentially impactful on marine mammals and other marine life.
+Commission Decision 2010/477/EU(2) identified low and mid-frequency impulsive sound and continuous low frequency sound as potentially impactful on marine mammals and other marine wildlife.

 Agreement on the Conservation of Small Cetaceans of the Baltic and North Seas (ASCOBANS)